 If sightseeing is what you are after in Kobe, stopping by the Kitano Ijinkan-Gai (北野異人館街) is a must, even if you come from a European country with similar house features.
 The old houses open to the public have all been renovated into museums with different themes.
-From the ones where you get to peek into the lifestyles of those European aristocrats two centuries ago to the ones where you pose for hilarious photos, it is a spot in Kobe where you will have so much fun at!
+From the ones where you get to peek into the lifestyles of those European aristocrats two centuries ago to the ones where you pose for hilarious photos, it is a spot in Kobe where you will have so much fun!

-Kobe Port, which is still one of Japan’s major international trading ports, was opened in 1868 after Hakodate, Nagasaki, and Yokohama.
+Kobe Port, still one of Japan’s major international trading ports, opened in 1868 after Hakodate, Nagasaki, and Yokohama.
 At that time, the Kitano-chō (北野町) area became the residential area for foreigners during their time in Japan.
 Overlooking Osaka Bay, this block of Kobe has many Western-style buildings built from the Meiji to the Taishō period (1868 – 1926), which the locals started to call the area “Kitano Ijinkan-gai”.

 On a 15-minute walk towards Mt.
 Rokkō from JR Sannomiya Station (三ノ宮駅), you will find this district that luckily wasn’t impacted by the Kobe air raid in 1945 and wasn’t harmed by the Great Hanshin Earthquake in 1995.
 Here, you can visit several buildings that retain the remnants of those days, which we will walk you through one by one below!